 When ice coats trees in thick crystal layers, forming perfect icicles that clink together, making pretty music in the wind, it can be a beautiful site (and sound).
 That is until evergreens start to double over and deciduous tree branches hang heavy as if weeping.

-How can you help prevent ice damage to trees?
 Proper pruning is one way.
 Particularly important is the removal of weak, narrow-angled, v-shaped crotches, according to the North Carolina State University Extension.

 Trees that tend to suffer the worst damage as a result of snow and ice are multiple leader, upright evergreens like arborvitae and juniper, and multiple leader or clump trees like birch, per the University of Minnesota Extension's research.
 On these trees, locating and pruning weak-jointed branches before they become a problem is important.
 Slow-growing trees like oak are less likely to lose limbs.
 And, when it comes to ice, age does not make a tree stronger; younger trees actually tend to survive better in ice storms.